Commissioner King: Change Clocks, Change Batteries

-ATLANTA – Insurance and Safety Fire Commissioner John F. King is urging all Georgians to change their clocks and their smoke alarm batteries this weekend to mark the end of Daylight Savings Time.
+ATLANTA – Insurance and Safety Fire Commissioner John F. King is urging all Georgians to change their smoke alarm batteries this weekend when they change their clocks to mark the end of Daylight Savings Time.

 “Smoke alarms protect your lives and belongings by warning when there might be a fire in your home or place of work,” said Commissioner King.
 “However, a smoke alarm’s life-saving impact goes away when it runs out of batteries.
 Fire safety experts advise that smoke alarm batteries should be changed twice per year, and the end of Daylight Savings Times is the perfect opportunity to replace the batteries in our smoke alarms.”